wexpertsystems/seguro-prototype/README.md

 - A merged PR in the `urbit/urbit` repository
 - Overview of Seguro and demonstration of working system on Urbit Developer Call

+# Timeline

+> If you're trying hit a certain deadline, make sure to specify absolute dates
+> on the milestones.
+Otherwise, use relative dates (e.g. two months) to give the
+> worker an idea of how long each milestone will take.
+This helps form an
+> agreement between benefactor and worker on volume of work, and grounds to seek
+> other arrangements should schedules be missed.